codesnippetspro/code-snippets/README.md

 Although Code Snippets is designed to be easy-to-use and its interface looks, feels and acts as if it was a native part of WordPress, each screen includes a help tab, just in case you get stuck.

-Further information, documentation and updates are available on the [plugin homepage](http://cs.bungeshea.com).
+Further information, documentation and updates are available on the [plugin homepage](http://code-snippets.bungeshea.com/).

 [As featured on the WPMU blog](http://wpmu.org/wordpress-code-snippets)

-If you have any feedback, issues or suggestions for improvements please leave a topic in the [Support Forum](http://wordpress.org/support/plugin/code-snippets) and if you like the plugin please give it a perfect rating at [WordPress.org](http://wordpress.org/extend/plugins/code-snippets)
+If you have any feedback, issues, or suggestions for improvements please leave a topic in the [Support Forum](http://wordpress.org/support/plugin/code-snippets).
+If you like the plugin, or it is useful to you in any way, please review it on [WordPress.org](http://wordpress.org/support/view/plugin-reviews/code-snippets)

 ## Installation

 ### Automatic installation

 1. Log into your WordPress admin
 2. Click __Plugins__